 Complex differentiation.
 Holomorphic functions.
-Cauchy-Riemann equations (including z, \bar{z} version).
+Cauchy-Riemann equations (different versions).
 Real and imaginary parts of a holomorphic function are harmonic.
-[2]

 Recap on power series and differentiation of power series.
 Exponential function and logarithm function.
 Fractional powers - examples of multifunctions.
-The use of cuts as method of defining a branch of a multifunction.
-[3]
+The use of cuts as a method of defining a branch of a multifunction.

 Path integration.
-Cauchy's Theorem.
-(Sketch of proof only - students referred to various texts for proof.)
+Winding numbers.
+Cauchy's Theorem (partial proof only).
+Homology form of Cauchy's Theorem (sketch of proof only - students referred to various texts for proof.)
 Fundamental Theorem of Calculus in the path integral/holomorphic situation.
-[2]

 Cauchy's Integral formulae.
 Taylor expansion.
 Liouville's Theorem.
+Morera's Theorem.
 Identity Theorem.
-Morera's Theorem.
-[4]

 Laurent's expansion.
 Classification of isolated singularities.
 Calculation of principal parts, particularly residues.
-[2]
+The argument principle and applications.

 Residue Theorem.
-Evaluation of integrals by the method of residues (straightforward examples only but to include the use of Jordan's Lemma and simple poles on contour of integration).
-[3]
+Evaluation of integrals by the method of residues (main examples only but to include the use of Jordan's Lemma and simple poles on the contour of integration).